-- If your doctor or healthcare provider advised you to stop any medications for this procedure then consult with them first about the safety of when you can start your medications again; - Otherwise, resume your normal medication schedule. - If you normally take acetylsalicylic acid (AspirinTM) or another blood thinner medication, ask your doctor or healthcare provider when to start taking it again.
-Make sure that you understand exactly what they want you to do: - Otherwise, do not take (Aspirin[TM]) or anti-inflammatory medicines (such as ibuprofen) for one week after the procedure.
+- If your doctor or other healthcare provider advised you to stop any medications for this procedure then consult with them first about the safety of when you can start your medications again; - Otherwise, resume your normal medication schedule. - If you normally take acetylsalicylic acid (AspirinTM) or another blood thinner medication, ask your doctor or healthcare provider when to start taking it again.
+Make sure that you understand exactly what they want you to do; - Otherwise, do not take (AspirinTM) or anti-inflammatory medicines (such as ibuprofen) for one week after the procedure (for new insertions, only).